ansible-collections/ibm_zos_core/docs/source/quickstart.rst

         job_name: HELLO

-In Ansible 2.9, the ``collections`` keyword was added and reduces the need to refer to the collection repeatedly.
+In Ansible 2.9, the ``collections`` keyword was added to reduce the need to refer to the collection repeatedly.
 For example, you can use the ``collections`` keyword in your playbook: